We started selling vegetables in June 1999, when we sold our first lettuce to our postman!

 From the end of 2004, we became even busier when we started to sell some quality Garden Tools.
 We certainly did not set out to become mail order tool salesmen, but found ourselves stepping into that market – simply because we couldn’t find the tools we wanted!

 In August 2004, he started the quest again.
-To cut a long story short, we made contact with the family firm in Switzerland who make these tools and now we have a real collinear hoe, and it lives up to its reputation – light and really easy to use.
-Hoeing is beginning to look much more attractive!
+We soon made contact with the family firm in Switzerland who make these tools and we had a real collinear hoe.
+It lives up to its reputation – light and really easy to use.
+Hoeing began to look much more attractive!

 Soon we started importing collinear hoes from Switzerland and selling them by mail order.
 We printed our first catalogue of ‘Glaser’ tools, with all the other garden tools, many of which are also recommended by Eliot Coleman.
 These include oscillating stirrup hoes, specialist hoes and cultivating implements, plus wheel hoes and the attachments for them.
 As customers ordered what they wanted, we started importing different items from Switzerland.